UK

 Any employer with a presence in Northern Ireland should monitor developments closely and prepare for the introduction of the legislation as it develops.
 The changes are likely to be significant.

 Employer risk While some of the proposed reforms will make Northern Ireland more closely aligned to Great Britain (for example, regarding flexible working and family rights), others will create further divergence and this will pose an additional risk to multi-jurisdictional employers, in addition to those already present.
-The differences/risks will be even more pronounced as Labour’s proposals will not apply in Northern Ireland.
+The differences/risks will be even more pronounced as Labor’s proposals will not apply in Northern Ireland.

 Safe leave for victims of domestic abuse (Northern Ireland)